jv9/Impulse/README.md

 ## Additional Features

 - Today Extension
-- Watch app and Glance
+- Watch app and Glance (to install make sure to build/run the WatchKit App and Glance targets, respectively)

 ## Installation